ProkopRandacek/r8/docs.md

 ### Shape
 The term shape can describe either a group, wrapper or a primitive.

+### Container
+The term container can describe eiter a group or a wrapper.

 ### Group
 Group always holds two shapes.
 Group can modify how the two shapes it holds are combined.
 Some groups require a single float `k` to configure their behavior.